chennakeshavadasa/SSCS-Chipathon-2025-Team-Nirvana/README.md

 ## Ring Amplifier Based Switched-Capacitor Amplifiers and Filters

-Exploring the use of Ring Amplifiers (RAMPs) in Switch Cap circuits and analog filters.
+Exploring the use of Fully differential Ring amplifier, which provides the benefits of high gain, fast slew based charging and an almost rail-to-rail output swing.
+We implement a switched-capacitor (SC) inter-stage residue amplifier that uses this new fully differential ring amplifier to give accurate amplification.

 ### Differential Unity-Gain Sampler Using RAMP